fbpx

 Employment opportunities exist in a variety of local, state, and federal law enforcement, corrections, and security fields.
 Examples include police officer, deputy sheriff, county detention officer, state trooper, intensive probation/parole surveillance officer, correctional officer, and loss prevention specialist.

-View what classes you need and when you can take them to complete your Criminal Justice Technology diploma on time.
+View what classes you need and when you can take them to complete a degree, diploma, or certificate in Criminal Justice Technology.

 Copy link